Alexander-Reimer/AI-Composer.jl/README.md

 You can hear the notes there by clicking "Play" and pause playback by clicking "Pause" or use the "P" key.
 The "Reset" button just pauses the music and starts the music from the beginning.
 The slider shows the playing progress.
 You can move it to skip forward or backward.

 The sound quality isn't very good.
 To hear the song in higher quality with a piano as an instrument, you have to choose different motives or "modules".
 You can save the current notes to module x by clicking the "Keep as Module x" button and delete the notes of module x by clicking the "Reset Module x" button.
 Once you have all four modules set, you can click "Save Song (all modules)".
-It'll composite the four modules into the pattern 1, 1, 2, 1, 3, 4, 2, 1, 4, 1 as each module is only 2 tacts long.
+It will composite the four modules into a longer song using the pattern 1, 1, 2, 1, 3, 4, 2, 1, 4, 1.
 After you chose the location, the midi file of the song will be saved there.
-If you want to change the tempo of it, look at the notes or export it as a different file, you can use another program like [musescore](https://musescore.org/de) to open and edit the file.
+If you want to change the tempo, look at the notes or export it as a different file, you can use another program like [musescore](https://musescore.org/de) to open, play and edit the file.

 ## Last updated: 04-06-2021 (v1.2-pre1)